msabramo/kallithea/docs/api/api.rst

 pull
 ----

-Pulls given repo from remote location.
+Pull the given repo from remote location.
 Can be used to automatically keep remote repos up to date.
-This command can be executed only using api_key belonging to user with admin rights
+This command can only be executed using the api_key of a user with admin rights.

 INPUT::